Special Preview先行紹介

-Ko-Akae Large Dish with Arabesques and Peacocks Design (Ming Dynasty / Included Work)
+Ko-Aka-e Large Dish with Arabesques and Peacocks Design (Ming Dynasty / Listed Item)

-This distinguished Ko-Akae masterpiece depicts a pair of peacocks adorned amid luxuriant floral arabesques.
+This distinguished Ko-Aka-e masterpiece depicts a pair of peacocks adorned amid luxuriant floral arabesques.
 The imposing dish, measuring over 30 centimeters, possesses exceptional visual appeal and imbues any space with radiance and vitality.
 The spread of the peacocks’ tail feathers and the brilliance of their colors symbolize wealth and prosperity, while the continuous arabesque motifs extending to the rim endow the vessel with both vitality and decorative beauty.
-Its free-spirited composition, executed without underglaze blue (sometsuke), embodies the generous aesthetic unique to Jingdezhen kilns, distinct from the refinement of Jingdezhen imperial kilns.
-That it was recorded in the legendary catalogue Ryusen Shuhō, reflecting the history and discerning eye of Mayuyama & Co., Ltd., affirms the artistic value and historical significance of the piece.
-It is a cultural treasure that mirrors the beauty of Ko-Akae and continues to shine across the ages.
+Its free‑spirited composition—executed without the use of cobalt blue—embodies the generous, unrestrained beauty characteristic of folk kilns, distinct from the precision of official wares.
+The provenance recorded in the elusive and legendary catalogue Ryusen Shuho, a testament to the history and connoisseurship of Mayuyama & Co., Ltd., further affirms the work’s artistic value and historical significance.
+A cultural heritage masterpiece that captures the beauty of Ko-Aka-e and endures with a brilliance that transcends time.

 - 時代